 - Garlic: 1 large clove finely minced adds the perfect amount of garlicky flavor.

 - Lemon: Serious question: Are you a lemon or lime in guacamole kinda person?
 I know the traditional way uses lime, but I personally prefer guacamole with lemon!
-I like the flavor better with lemon juice, but lime works too!
-If you are out of fresh lemons or limes, try using bottled lime or lemon juice.
+I like the flavor better with lemon juice, but lime works too.
+If you're out of fresh lemons or limes, try using bottled lime or lemon juice.
 Although, freshly squeezed juice is definitely the best!